 What is OVRServer_x64.exe?

-OVRServer_x64.exe is a key part of the Oculus VR setup, made by a company under Meta (you might know them as Facebook).
-Oculus is big in the VR game, working to bring VR to more people.
+OVRServer_x64.exe is an important part of the whole Oculus VR setup.
+It was originally created by the Oculus company, which is now owned by Meta (you might know them as Facebook).
+Oculus is a huge name in the VR game industry, working over the years to bring VR to more people.

-This process helps your Oculus Rift or Quest talk to your Windows computer, making sure they understand each other perfectly.
+This process helps your Oculus Rift or Quest communicate properly with your Windows computer so that they can work with each other.

 What are OVRRedir.exe and OVRServiceLauncher.exe?

-Alongside OVRServer_x64.exe, you’ll often see OVRRedir.exe and OVRServiceLauncher.exe.
-OVRRedir.exe makes sure the VR device tracks your moves right, while OVRServiceLauncher.exe turns the Oculus VR service on and off as needed.
+Alongside OVRServer_x64.exe, you’ll also often see OVRRedir.exe and OVRServiceLauncher.exe.
+OVRRedir.exe makes sure the VR device tracks your moves correctly, while OVRServiceLauncher.exe turns the Oculus VR service on and off as needed.

-These three work together to make sure your VR experience is as good as it can be.
+These three work together to make sure your VR headset is working as good as it should.

 Why is OVRServer_x64.exe causing high CPU, GPU, and memory usage?